 JAXA (JAXA Agency Report)

 T. Shigeta provided the JAXA agency report to the CMC and presented two topics, the Status of Hayabusa2 and an update on the JAXA-CCSDS Website.
 Shigeta-san reported that the small asteroid lander, MASCOT, developed in Germany and France was successfully separated from the Hayabusa2 spacecraft on October 3 and delivered safely to the surface of Ryugu.
-After landing, MASCOT acquired scientific data on the asteroid surface, which was transmitted to the MASCOT team via the spacecraft.
+After landing, MASCOT acquired scientific data on the asteroid surface, which was transmitted to the MASCOT team via the Hayabusa2.
 Scientific analysis of this data is expected to be performed by the MASCOT team from now onwards.

 T. Shigeta provided an update on progress on the JAXA-CCSDS Public Website.
-On the website, summaries of all the 153 published Blue/Magenta/Green Books in the Japanese language have been added to the JAXA-CCSDS Public Website.
+On the website, summaries of all the 153 published Blue/Magenta/Green Books in the Japanese language have been posted to the JAXA-CCSDS Public Website.
 Additionally, JAXA has categorized all published/approved/not approved CCSDS books according to their respective services to visualize their relations.
 As a result, the entire structure and relations of the books are clearly displayed which is helpful in grasping the status of the standards book development.
 JAXA is planning to make the outcome open to public in the hope that it will encourage non-agency entities to employ CCSDS and to participate in developing CCSDS standards.
 T. Shigeta also shared several charts that explained JAXA’s process and activities for making the CCSDS-related information open to the public, the organization and grouping of the books, and several detailed examples of how books in multiple technical domains were organized and visually structured to explain value added relationships.
 After going through the presentation, Shigeta inquired if it would be alright to make the organization of CCSDS books in the JAXA website open to the public?
 W. Tai had no issues and others to include E. Barkley, M. Merri and J. Wilmot explained corresponding frameworks for the relation of books/standards in their respective working groups and areas.
 The CMC as a group did not have any issues with JAXA’s framework or intention to share it to the public.

 Meeting Planning